A Survey on Video Diffusion Models: Video Editing

 VidEdit~\cite{couairon2023videdit} combines atlas-based~\cite{bar2022text2live} and pre-trained T2I~\cite{stablediffusion} models, which not only exhibit high temporal consistency but also provide object-level control over video content appearance.
 The method involves decomposing videos into layered neural atlases with a semantically unified representation of content, and then applying a pre-trained, text-driven image diffusion model for zero-shot atlas editing.
 Concurrently, it preserves structure in atlas space by encoding both temporal appearance and spatial placement.

 Rerender-A-Video~\cite{yang2023rerenderavideo} employs hierarchical cross-frame constraints to enforce temporal consistency.
-The key idea involves using optical flow to apply dense cross-frame constraints, with the previously rendered frame serving as a low-level reference for the current frame and the first rendered frame acting as an anchor to maintain consistency in style, shape, texture, and color.
+It uses optical flow to apply dense cross-frame constraints, with the previously rendered frame as a low-level reference and the first rendered frame as an anchor to maintain consistency in style, shape, texture, and color.

 To address the issues of heavy costs in atlas learning~\cite{bar2022text2live} and per-video tuning~\cite{tuneavideo}, FateZero stores comprehensive attention maps at every stage of the inversion process to maintain superior motion and structural information.
 Additionally, it incorporates spatial-temporal blocks to enhance visual consistency.